Mitarai Digital Folio

 Act 5 17

-Hortensio’s dramatic peak falls in Act 1 with 102 lines — the act where the role carries the most weight on stage.
+Hortensio’s dramatic peak falls in Act 1 with 102 lines.

 Voice signature